ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

    After running this command, you should see some output with a URL to your application.
 It should look something like: `https://frontend.305atabsd0w.us-south.codeengine.appdomain.cloud`.
 Make note of this application URL for the next step.
 With just these two pieces of data (application name and image name), {{site.data.keyword.codeengineshort}} has deployed your application and will handle all of the complexities of configuring it and managing it for you.

-   The application source code used to build the container images - `ibmcom/*` is available in a [GitHub repo](https://github.com/IBM-Cloud/code-engine-text-analysis) for your reference.
+   The application source code used to build the container images is available in a [GitHub repo](https://github.com/IBM-Cloud/code-engine-text-analysis) for your reference.
    {:tip}

 2. Copy the URL from the `application create` output and open it in a browser to see an output similar to this
    ![](images/solution54-code-engine/frontend-501.png)

    Run `ibmcloud code-engine application get -n frontend` command to see the details of the application.
 You should see details like the ID, project information, age of the application, the URL to access the application, a Console URL to access your application configuration, Image, Resource allocation, and various revisions, conditions and runtime for your application.
 Since you only have one revision, you should see that 100% of the traffic is going to the latest revision.
-You can also check the number of `Instances` and their status.
+You can also check the number of instances and their status.
    {:tip}

-3. For troubleshooting and to check the logs of your application, run the following command by replacing the `<INSTANCE_NAME>` with the **name** of the instance from the `ibmcloud code-engine application get -n frontend` command
+3. For troubleshooting and to check the logs of your application, run the following command by replacing the `<INSTANCE_NAME>` with the **name** of one of the instances from the `ibmcloud code-engine application get -n frontend` command.
    ```
    ibmcloud code-engine application logs --instance <INSTANCE_NAME>
    ```
    {:pre}
+   You should see `backend URL: undefined` and App listening on port 8080.
+Later on in the tutorial, you will connect this frontend application to our backend application

 Congratulations!!
 You've just deployed a web application to {{site.data.keyword.codeengineshort}} with a simple command and also without needing to know about the intricacies of Kubernetes such as pods, deployments, services, and ingress.